Hong Kong Teenager Shot by Police to Face Charges

 Overnight, protesters across Hong Kong vented their fury at the shooting, erecting barricades, setting fires, and smashing the shopfronts of businesses with mainland Chinese connections.
 Petrol bombs were hurled at a suburban police headquarters.
 Hundreds of office workers also marched through the city’s financial district yesterday afternoon to decry the shooting.

 Hong Kong has been roiled by four months of unrest.
-Early demonstrations against a now withdrawn extradition bill, which would have allowed the rendition of fugitives to mainland China for the first time, have rapidly grown into a democratic rebellion against the unpopular local government and a repudiation of Beijing.
+Early demonstrations against a now withdrawn extradition bill, which would have allowed the rendition of fugitives to mainland China for the first time, have rapidly grown into a revolt against the unpopular local government and a repudiation of Beijing.

-—With reporting by Hillary Leung / Hong Kong
+—With reporting by Amy Gunia and Hillary Leung / Hong Kong